 PySNMP is a Python package used for all manners of SNMP related functions.
 You can use the package to send SNMP GET or GETNEXT requests, send SNMP traps, or act as an SNMP agent which will respond to SNMP requests.
 I will be focusing on the GET and GETNEXT requests.
 PySNMP also supports all versions of SNMP, most of my examples below will be SNMP version 2c followed by a brief section covering how to use SNMP v3.
 There are a lot of features with this package, such as methods for performing asynchronous SNMP queries, but I will just be touching on the high-level API.

 It should be pointed out that the PySNMP packages latest release of 4.4.12 was last released on Sept 24, 2019 as seen on Github.
 The PySNMP site itself has a disclaimer right at the top that the documentation is an inofficial copy.
+Although it has not been updated in quite some time, it still appears to be effective for performing SNMP queries with Python.

 I’m not entirely sure what has happened with the development of the PySNMP package, but it still seems to be commonly used.
 In my research of finding SNMP packages for use with Python, PySNMP is by far the most complete and feature-rich package.
 In fact, Ansible’s general community role still uses PySNMP for the snmp_facts module.